Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 9. Financing and loans.

-Sections are formed on economic grounds.
-One can contain active accounting accounts and passive ones.
-Account numbering is provided from 01 to 99, sometimes used off-balance sheet registers have codes from 001 to 011.
+Sections are formed according to economic characteristics.
+One may contain active and passive accounts.
+Accounts are numbered from 01 to 99; sometimes used off-balance sheet registers have codes from 001 to 011.
 Active-passive accounts accounting are also in the plan, their serial number corresponds to the section.
-Each enterprise, organization has the legally enshrined right to use only the necessary accounts, or to expand the accounting system through analytics.
+Every enterprise or organization has a legally enshrined right to use only the necessary accounts, or to expand the accounting system through analytics.
 All permitted changes made to the chart of accounts are reflected in accounting policy each enterprise (if necessary, adjustments), which is part of the constituent (statutory) documents.

 Correspondence

-Principle double entry is fundamental to any accounting operation.
-This means that any movement of funds, assets, settlements or capital is reflected twice, on the debit of a certain account (it is possible to use sub-accounts) and on the credit of another, while the amount must be the same.
+Principle double entry is fundamental when committing any accounting transaction.
+This means that any movement of funds, assets, settlements or capital is reflected twice, in the debit of a certain account (it is possible to use subaccounts) and in the credit of another, and the amount must be the same.
 Account correspondence or posting can be complex.
 In this case, the amount remains the same, but the credit or debit contains multiple accounts.
 Accordingly, balance is maintained between the sides of the balance sheet: assets and liabilities.

 Active accounting accounts

-Structured accounting of the property of the enterprise, its funds, current assets requires a large number of registers.
+Structured accounting of the enterprise’s property, its funds, current assets requires a large number of registers.
 This is due to the fact that the balance sheet asset has a rather complex structure.
 In most cases, not only synthetic, but also a large number of analytical accounting registers are used.

-By type, the following active accounts are distinguished:
+The following active accounts are distinguished by type:

 1. Inventory, taking into account the property of the enterprise (01, 04).

-3. Collective-distributive, open for the formation of costs that are not related to the main production process, but included in the cost by distribution in proportion to any attribute (25, 23, 26).
+3. Collective-distributive, open for the formation of costs that are not related to the main production process, but are included in the cost by distributing in proportion to any attribute (25, 23, 26).

 4. Cost or costing, designed to form the cost of the finished product.

-5. Settlement, designed to work with various debtors on advances received and making claims to counterparties.
+5. Settlement, designed to work with various debtors on advances received and submitting claims to counterparties.

 Structure

-Active accounting accounts have a balance (balance) at the beginning of the period or its end only in debit.
-Operations related to the consumption of material (circulating) stocks of the enterprise, cash or a decrease in the value of non-current assets are reflected in the credit of the account.
-On the debit, they increase.
+Active accounting accounts have a balance (balance) at the beginning of the period or its end only by debit.
+Transactions related to the consumption of material (current) inventories of the enterprise, cash or a decrease in the value of non-current assets are reflected on the credit of the account.
+By debit they increase.
 The balance of active accounts can only be debit.
-It is calculated by the formula: Balance at the beginning + Turnover on debit - Turnover on credit = Balance at the end of the period.
-The balance is reflected in the balance sheet, its active part, and indicates the actual availability material resource in terms of money.
+It is calculated using the formula: Balance at the beginning + Debit turnover – Credit turnover = Balance at the end of the period.
+The balance is reflected in the balance sheet, its active part, and indicates the actual availability material resource in monetary terms.

 Active-passive accounting accounts

-The enterprise in the course of its economic activities interacts with a number of counterparties, settlements with which for a certain period of time may have ambiguous indicators.
-The largest number active-passive accounts are settlement or form the result of the work of an enterprise, organization.
-The balance in such cases can be both debit and credit of the register.
-In some cases, an active-passive account has two balances, which are reflected in the balance sheet as a difference in amounts, or are, respectively, debit - in an asset, credit - in a liability.
+When carrying out business activities, an enterprise interacts with a number of counterparties, settlements with which for a certain period of time may have ambiguous indicators.
+Largest quantity active-passive accounts are settlement accounts or form the result of the work of an enterprise or organization.
+The balance in such cases can be either a debit or a credit to the register.
+In some cases, an active-liability account has two balances, which are reflected in the balance sheet as the difference in amounts, or are classified, respectively, as a debit account as an asset and a credit account as a liability.
 Typical examples of such accounts are 60, 71, 62, 76, 75, 99.

 Structure

-Debit balance (balance) for active passive account reflects the amount of advance payments of various counterparties, or the balance of assets.
+Debit balance (balance) by active passive account reflects the amount of advance payments of various counterparties, or the balance of assets.
 During a certain reporting period, this amount will be adjusted in a positive direction due to the receipt of new assets or a decrease in settlement balances.
-The credit balance indicates the balance of the sources of formation of all (current, cash, non-current) funds.
+The credit balance denotes the balances of the sources of formation of all (current, cash, non-current) funds.

 Loan turnover reduces the amount of remaining tangible assets and increases the existing amount of debt.
-For objective control of settlements on active-passive accounts, it is necessary to apply analytical accounting, the data of which will form an overall picture of the register at the end of the reporting (final or intermediate) period.
+To objectively control settlements on active-liability accounts, it is necessary to use analytical accounting, the data of which will form the overall picture of the register at the end of the reporting (final or interim) period.
 The amounts received will be reflected in the balance sheet of the enterprise.

 Active accounting accounts